tbaraniecki/ghtorrent-analysis/README.md

 Based on data we have all successfull project have in common following:
 - better than 1/8 ratio fork / commit.
 - at least 3 comments per issue
-- 9% of facts concerning project is about merging new features to master branch.
+- 9% of facts concerning project is about merging new features to master branch. (pull)
-- in project adding new code is responsible for only up to 33% of facts.
+- in project adding new code is responsible for only up to 33% of facts
+- at least 300 commits

 Success of the project is not from good new code, but mostly from collaboration between users and feedback from the ones who are actively using it.